-Biographical details of the Directors are set out on page 23 of this annual report.
+Biographical details of the Directors are set out on pages 25 to 26 of this annual report.

 DIRECTORS' SERVICE CONTRACTS

 No Director proposed for re-election at the forthcoming annual general meeting has a service contract with the Company which is not determinable by the Company within one year without payment of compensation, other than statutory compensation.